escowles/recipes/_posts/2026-03-24-lamb-biryani.md

 1 1/2 cups basmati rice
 1 cup cilantro leaves
+1 cup water
 * in rice cooker bowl, make three layers consisting of the meat mixture, cilantro leaves, rice, fried onions, and saffron milk
+* pour water over the rice carefully to avoid disturbing the layers
 * cook as normal then rest for 10 minutes after the rice cooker has finished
 * when serving, dig all the way to the bottom to get all layers